-Tesla’s Autopilot semi-autonomous driving system is being blamed for another driver death.
-It was reported that that the autopilot system was fully engaged when a Model 3 vehicle drove beneath a semitrailer in Florida, killing the driver of the Tesla.
+Tesla Accident puts Autopilot System in Question after It was reported that that the autopilot system was fully engaged when a Model 3 vehicle drove beneath a semitrailer in Florida, killing the driver of the Tesla.

 The roof of the Tesla was blown off in the accident and the car finally stopped at a median about 1,600 feet from where it hit the semi-truck.
 The driver of the semi-truck was uninjured.